eboye/laravel-nova-translation-editor/README.md

-# laravel-nova-translation-editor
-Laravel Nova Translation Editor
+# Laravel Nova Translation Editor

 This is the Laravel Nova Tool for managing translations.
 It's still work in progress.